OpeningDesign/OD_Marketing/Social/20201216 - entrearchitect/Entre Architect.md

 Hi, I would like to try something different.

-*tldr: Looking for work that allows the codevelopment of an open source Revit template.*
+*tldr: Looking for work that allows for the codevelopment of an open source Revit template.*

 As some of you already know, I have developed and maintained the following open source Revit template over the years.